Best Hiking Trails in Bryce Canyon National Park

 Fairyland Loop Trail

 The Fairyland Loop Trail is an 8-mile (12.9 km) trek that immerses hikers in the lesser-visited sections of Bryce Canyon, offering a sense of solitude and unspoiled beauty.
-Starting from Fairyland Point, the trail descends into a fairy-tale landscape of spires, arches, and hoodoos that inspire the imagination.
+Starting from Fairyland Canyon, the trail descends into a fairy-tale landscape of spires, arches, and hoodoos that inspire the imagination.

-The loop takes you around Boat Mesa, offering breathtaking vistas of the China Wall and Tower Bridge, two of the park’s remarkable formations.
+This canyon loop takes you around Boat Mesa, offering breathtaking vistas of the China Wall and Tower Bridge, two of the park’s remarkable formations.
 The return segment climbs back to the rim, providing expansive views of the entire park.
 This hike is considered moderate to strenuous due to its length and elevation changes but is a favorite for those seeking a quieter, more introspective experience.

-- Distance: 8 miles round trip (12.9 km)
+• Distance: 8 miles round trip (12.9 km)

-- Elevation Gain: 1900 feet (579 Meters)
+• Elevation Gain: 1900 feet (579 Meters)

-- Popularity: Moderate.
+• Popularity: Moderate.
 Although a spectacular hike to see Bryce’s Famous Hoodoos, it’s not nearly as popular as the Navajo and Queens Garden Loop.

-- Special Considerations: Oversized Vehicles (over 20 feet) are not allowed to park in either of these viewpoints when the shuttle bus is in operation.
+• Special Considerations: Oversized Vehicles (over 20 feet) are not allowed to park in either of these viewpoints when the shuttle bus is in operation.
 During the busy season these parking lots will also fill up early in the day.

 Getting there: You can begin this hike by beginning at either Fairyland Point or at the Tower Bridge Trailhead (Near Sunrise Point).
 Or utilize the park’s shuttle bus when in operation to begin the hike at Sunrise Point (April to October).
 There is no shuttle service to Fairyland Point.